FMI-OpenSource-Lab/unity3d-escape-room/README.md

 # Introduction

-unity3d escape room is a rpg game whose goal is to escape a room given clues and hidden directions on how to do so.
+unity3d escape room is a rpg game whose goal is to escape rooms given clues and hidden directions on how to do so.

 ##  :beginner: About